ppy/osu-wiki/news/2025/2025-11-17-resurrection-cup-2025-results.md

 **[You can view the match information here!](https://osu.ppy.sh/community/matches/118931798)**\
 **[You can view the match information of the bracket reset here!](https://osu.ppy.sh/community/matches/118932613)**

 The Grand Finals between *Monkey Business* and *tarczynski esports* was a nail-biting spectacle that delivered non-stop action across two sets.
-In the first set, ::{ flag=GB }:: [Bubbleman](https://osu.ppy.sh/users/5182050) took the crucial [Terminal](https://osu.ppy.sh/beatmapsets/2414185#osu/5245140) (HD3) breakpoint for *Monkey Business*, while ::{ flag=TR }:: [Raikouhou](https://osu.ppy.sh/users/8007528) stepped up with an incredible 800k score on [The Agony & The Ecstasy](https://osu.ppy.sh/beatmapsets/2414092#osu/5244932) (DT1), helping to tie the series 5-5 in a tense back-and-forth.
-However, ::{ flag=PL }:: [MALISZEWSKI](https://osu.ppy.sh/users/12408961)'s dominant 600k performance on the last pick of [Jiyuu no Koe](https://osu.ppy.sh/beatmapsets/2414021#osu/5244684) (HR1)  pulled a lot of weight for *tarczynski esports*, allowing them to clinch the final two maps and win the set 7–5, forcing a bracket reset.
+In the first set, ::{ flag=GB }:: ::Bubbleman::{ user-id=5182050 } took the crucial [Terminal](https://osu.ppy.sh/beatmapsets/2414185#osu/5245140) (HD3) breakpoint for *Monkey Business*, while ::{ flag=TR }:: ::Raikouhou::{ user-id=8007528 } stepped up with an incredible 800k score on [The Agony & The Ecstasy](https://osu.ppy.sh/beatmapsets/2414092#osu/5244932) (DT1), helping to tie the series 5-5 in a tense back-and-forth.
+However, ::{ flag=PL }:: ::MALISZEWSKI::{ user-id=12408961 }'s dominant 600k performance on the last pick of [Jiyuu no Koe](https://osu.ppy.sh/beatmapsets/2414021#osu/5244684) (HR1)  pulled a lot of weight for *tarczynski esports*, allowing them to clinch the final two maps and win the set 7–5, forcing a bracket reset.

-The second set saw *tarczynski esports* build a strong 5-2 lead, taking three consecutive points and reaching match point at 6–3. *Monkey Business*, fuelled by ::{ flag=DE }:: [criller](https://osu.ppy.sh/users/8116659)'s insane 800k score on [Terminal](https://osu.ppy.sh/beatmapsets/2414185#osu/5245140) (HD3), mounted a spirited comeback to push the series to a tiebreaker.
-In the final map showdown, ::{ flag=PL }:: [MALISZEWSKI](https://osu.ppy.sh/users/12408961) — the "tiebreaker final boss" — pushed ahead early with over 1,000 combo and ultimately sealed a breathtaking 7–6 victory for *tarczynski esports*.
+The second set saw *tarczynski esports* build a strong 5-2 lead, taking three consecutive points and reaching match point at 6–3. *Monkey Business*, fuelled by ::{ flag=DE }:: ::criller::{ user-id=8116659 }'s insane 800k score on [Terminal](https://osu.ppy.sh/beatmapsets/2414185#osu/5245140) (HD3), mounted a spirited comeback to push the series to a tiebreaker.
+In the final map showdown, ::{ flag=PL }:: ::MALISZEWSKI::{ user-id=12408961 } — the "tiebreaker final boss" — pushed ahead early with over 1,000 combo and ultimately sealed a breathtaking 7–6 victory for *tarczynski esports*.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/Cma8jvBXQR4" frameborder="0" allowfullscreen></iframe>